Linux and Unix Server Autodiscovery

 vzlist | Sometimes | Aix |

-Note, these commands sometimes change so please check with Device42 for the current list.
 Below you can see an example of how to allow a particular user or group to run a specific sudo command without being prompted for a password:

 **%your-group-here ALL = (ALL) NOPASSWD:/usr/sbin/dmidecode, /sbin/hdparm, /sbin/fdisk**

-SUDO PATH in non-interactive shells
+SUDO PATH in Non-Interactive Shells

-If users are experiencing Linux discoveries where Device42 is using a non-interactive shell rather than interactive, we may be trying the commands multiple times because PATH is not set in non-interactive shells.
-The users can set that information in their sudoers file for the service account to prevent these commands from being executed multiple times.
-It should be there by default, but sometimes it’s commented out or removed for security hardening.
+file for the service account to prevent these commands from being executed multiple times.
+It should be there by default, but sometimes it's commented out or removed for security hardening.

 It's not a bug, but some deployments may see security alerts for invalid commands being executed because of this.